SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 - Loans
 - and more

-Keywords support broad organizational tasks, informal labels, workflow markers, and semantic tagging.
+Keywords support broad organizational tasks, curational workflow markers, and semantic tagging.

 :::tip
 A *keyword* is simply a term, like "Needs review".
 A *tag* is a keyword on a particular piece of data (we say the data has been tagged with that keyword).
 "Tag" is sometimes loosely used in place of "keyword".